Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 • Delete post.

-• Detail/list post.
+• Detail/List post.

-For categories in an admin role:
+For categories in an administrator role:

 • Create category.